mrdrbob/aoc-2021/README.md

 ## Day 11 - Part 2

 Part two is taking the solution from part one, and running it until a single step produces 100 flashes (every octopus flashed in a single step).
 Because the solution from part one returns the number of flashes per step, this modification is pretty trivial.

+## Day 12 - Part 1

+Today's challenge is a problem of visiting nodes.
+So I took the recursion-lite approach here, where I use stack to keep track of paths I need to visit.

+1. Push the start cave on the stack.
+(Our starting "path" is just the starting cave.)
+2. Loop the following for as long as there is something in the stack:
+   1. Pop a path off the stack.
+   2. Check the last cave at the end of the current path.
+Is it "end"?
+Yield that one.
+   3. For each cave that is connected to this one, if it's a big cave, or a small cave that doesn't already appear in this path, then push a new path ending in that connected cave.
+   4. LOOP

+Then we count up all the yielded caves.